 - The harness does not keep the legs apart and the knees bent.

 - Areas of the baby's skin are raw or a rash develops.

 - Your baby has problems adjusting to the harness.

-- Your baby will need imaging studies and strap adjustments to continue healing.
-He or she may require several harness sizes with growth.
-This depends on the length of therapy.
+- Your baby will need imaging studies and strap adjustments during treatment.
+The baby may require several harness sizes with growth.
+This depends on the length of treatment.

-If you have any questions, please ask your medical practitioner or nurse.
+If you have any questions, please ask your child’s medical practitioner or nurse.

 HH-II-111 12/91, Revised 2020 Copyright 1991, Nationwide Children's Hospital